-Use Cornell's VPN (virtual private network) service when you need to connect to campus resources that would otherwise be unavailable from distant networks, such as file servers and print services.
+Use Cornell's virtual private network (VPN) service when you need to connect to IT resources hosted on campus, resources that would otherwise be unavailable from distant networks.
 CU VPN provides an added layer of security for accessing services hosted on Cornell's campus networks.
-This is useful when you're connecting via a network that may not be entirely secure, such as a hotel or airport network.

-- Encrypts network traffic between your computer and the Cornell campus network to protect against electronic eavesdropping
+- Encrypts network traffic between your computer and the Cornell IT resources hosted on campus to protect against electronic eavesdropping.

-- Provides secure access to campus resources that would otherwise be unavailable from distant networks
+- Provides secure access to IT resources hosted on campus that would otherwise be unavailable from distant networks.

 Who Can Use CU VPN

 CU VPN can be used by students, faculty, trustees, staff, those with sponsored NetIDs, and selected affiliates.
 It is not available for alumni and retirees.

 You must have a valid NetID to use CU VPN.
 If you don't have a NetID--for example, some contractors or vendors--you may be eligible for a Sponsored NetID.
 Contact the department you're working with for more information.

 Services That Require CU VPN

 Here's a short list of services that require CU VPN when you're connecting from your home network (or other non-Cornell network):

 - Academic Web Hosting (Dynamic or Static)

 - Alertus Desktop campus emergency notification